 My next favorite place to eat until you drop is Tsukiji market in Tokyo.
 The market, back when we visited in 2016, had two separate parts – the inner area was a licensed wholesale market, where early morning freshly-caught fish auctions took place, and the outer market which was a mixture of restaurant supply shops, groceries, and many restaurants, mostly specializing in world’s freshest sushi.
 Around 2018 the inner market was moved to Toyosu and only the outer market remains.
 Walking around Tzukiji was almost a surreal experience.
-Giant head of tuna displayed outside a restaurant to attest to the freshness and quality of sushi inside was a common sight.
+A giant head of tuna displayed outside a restaurant to attest to the freshness and quality of sushi inside was a common sight.
 The street stalls and restaurant windows displayed every type of seafood imaginable, freshwater eel, sea urchin, bluefin tuna, squid, octopus, scallops, lobster, pufferfish, salmon roe, all grilled, steamed, fried, boiled, or presented raw.
 Taught by our Dotombori experience to not start shoveling food into ourselves as soon as we see it, we took our time walking around the Tsukiji market to make sure we saw all the potential choices before settling on our lunch.
 This proved to be an impossible task.
 The market was a never-ending maze of every type of sushi, maki, sashimi, rice bowls, and seafood on sticks imaginable.
 We finally collapsed at a table at some random restaurant and had the best sushi and rice bowl of my entire life.
 Walking back from lunch, we also grabbed a generous portion of various seafood grilled on a large clamshell, two very expensive tuna slices, fresh oysters, seafood omelet on a stick, and grilled oysters on a stick… We basically learned nothing from Dotombori and at this point, I am starting to suspect that we never will.